 Tennessee February 02, 2019

-Most People Don’t Know The Story Behind These Bizarre Tent Graves In Tennessee
+The Fascinating Story Behind The Cumberland Plateau Tent Graves In Tennessee

 There are all sorts of strange traditions and historic practices here in the south.
 It’s an old part of the United States, a facet of the nation that’s built on old stories and a bit of southern charm.
 It’s in Tennessee that the comb grave, which you may know as a tent grave, tradition began, and it’s quite the story….